thomasdenney/FAQ/README.md

 ###What apps are good for UI design?

-Most vector or image edidotrs are OK.
+Most vector or image editors are OK.
 [Photoshop](http://www.photoshop.com), [Pixelmator](http://pixelmator.com), [Sketch](http://bohemiancoding.com/sketch/) and [Opacity](http://likethought.com/opacity/) are all great options on the Mac.
 You may also like to try Facebook's [Origami](http://facebook.github.io/origami/) for interaction design.

 ###Any good design guides or blogs?